-A video that shows how to use a paper and mulch technique for organic weed control in beds and borders, including the best mulch and types of paper.
+Want to know the #1 way to control weeds in your beds and borders?
+This video shows you how to use a simple paper and mulch technique for organic weed control, including tips for the best mulch and types of paper.

-I'm so excited to share our newest video with you since I've talked a LOT through the years of this blog about one of my favorite ways to keep weeds to a minimum in flower, shrub, and perennial beds and borders: by layering newspaper, brown paper or cardboard with a rich garden compost mulch.
-How much?
-Try here, here, and here - oh and here, too.
+I'm so excited to share this video with you since I've talked a LOT through the years of this site about one of my favorite ways to keep weeds to a minimum in flower, shrub, and perennial beds and borders: by layering newspaper, brown paper or cardboard with a rich garden compost mulch.

-Why do I love this type of organic weed control with paper and mulch so much?
+What's to love abut this type of organic weed control with paper and mulch?